 Fishing for Blue Catfish

 Gizzard and Threadfin shad along with Skipjack herring are great choices to use.
-Also use fresh whole or cut baits like carp, drumfish, etc, and the oiler the better for a nice smelly grease slick to bring catfish in.
+Also use fresh whole or cut baits like carp, drumfish, etc, and the oilier the better for a nice smelly grease slick to bring catfish in.

 When Channel Catfishing for small channel catfish its advised to use prepared baits like dip or punch baits.
 However when fishing for larger size channel cats the use of dead fish whole or cut up like shad or carp will do the trick.